indiana-university/rivet-docs/content/components/overlays/alerts.md

 description: "Alerts are used to display brief important messages to users.
 They are designed to attract the user’s attention, but not interrupt their work."
 requiresJs: true
 status: "Ready"
+methods:
+    -
+        title: "Alert.init(context)"
+        description: |
+             - Initializes the `Alert` component
+             - Accepts an optional DOM element.
+If no element is provided in the argument it defaults to the `document` element.
+             - NOTE: the `init()` method is called automatically when `rivet.js` is loaded.
+    -
+        title: "Alert.destroy(context)"
+        description: |
+            - Destroys any currently initialized Alerts and removes their event listeners.
+            - Accepts a optional DOM element.
+If no element is provided in the argument it defaults to the `document` element. **NOTE**: the optional `context` argument only needs to be passed into `.destroy()` if a DOM element was passed into the `.init()` method.
+If so, it must be the DOM element that was passed into `.init()` when the Alert was initialized.
+    -
+        title: "Alert.dismiss(id, callback)"
+        description: |
+            - `id` - The unique id (String) of the Alert you want to dismiss.
+            - `callback` - An optional function that gets executed after the alert is dismissed
+            - **NOTE**: In previous versions of Rivet, the `Alert.dismiss()` method accepted a Alert DOM Element.
+The `.dismiss()` method will still work if you pass it a DOM element (the Alert element itself), but **this functionality will be deprecated in the next major version of Rivet**.
+events:
+    -
+        title: "alertDismissed"
+        description: "A custom event that is emitted after an alert is dismissed"
 ---
 ## Page-level alerts
 {{< example lang="html" >}}<div class="rvt-alert rvt-alert--info rvt-m-bottom-md" role="alertdialog" aria-labelledby="information-alert-title">